-Call Center Vulnerability Disclosure Program & Platform
+Call Centre Vulnerability Disclosure Program & Platform

 What is the VDP?

 Safeguarding the security and integrity of the Five9 platform is critical to the service we provide to our customers, and we are dedicated to providing a secure product.
-We acknowledge, and value the experience, that the security research community frequently provides, and Five9 recognises that developing a close relationship with the community will help improve our own security.
+We acknowledge, and value the experience, that the security research community frequently provides, and Five9 recognizes that developing a close relationship with the community will help improve our own security.

 If you have discovered or believe you have discovered potential security vulnerabilities within Five9 services, we urge you to disclose your discovery to us in accordance with this Responsible Disclosure Program.
 Please be aware that this program has no monetary awards.

 We encourage responsible security research on the Five9 services and products.
 Upon prior written approval we permit you to conduct vulnerability research and testing on the Five9 Services to which you have authorized access.
 Requests are to be sent to firstname.lastname@example.org.

 In no scenario shall your research and testing involve:

 - Accessing, or attempting to access, accounts or data that does not belong to you or your Authorized Users,

 - Any attempt to modify or destroy any data,